suchipi/transform-imports/README.md

 }
 ```

-`args` is optional in the first form, and is not used in the second form.
+`args` is optional.
+When present in the first form, it will be passed to the `functionString` as its arguments.
+When present in the second form, it is available as an `args` variable.

 The response will contain JSON in the body which takes this form: